 Check out our YouTube channel and look at the credits for more videos by her.

-Here's Shona on her trip to Kaosiung, Taiwan where her role was to do travel photography.
 Shona was from HCJC where she was the VP of her Media Club.
 She saw this internship as an opportunity to pursue her interest in photography before furthering her studies in law.
-Apart from fashion, studio, profile and product photography Shona was also taught how to create stop motions, cinemagraphs and videos while at TSL.
-She also helps curate and create images for our Instagram feed and was taught how to to styling and flatlay shots.
+Apart from fashion, studio, profile and product photography.
+Shona was also taught how to create stop motions, cinemagraphs and videos while at TSL.
+She also helps curate and create images for our Instagram feed and was taught how to style products, film videos and create flatlay shots.

 A photographer intern spends the most time out of the office - shooting and accompanying our editorial team for tastings, events, fashion shoots and personal photography projects.
 We sent all 3 of our photography interns overseas in the first half of 2016, a few went multiple times.
-You'll also be under the personal mentorship of our creative director @tippytoess.
+You'll also be under the mentorship of our experience full-timers.

 - Good work ethic